williamtyn/heritage-housing-issues/README.md

 * Our ideal outcome is to provide Lydia with reliable insights so she feel comfortable making good descisions for her houses and possibly future houses.
 * The model success metrics are:
 ** At least 0.7 for R2 score, on train and test set.
-* The ML model is considered a failure if:
+* The ML model is considered a failure if the model is wrong by more than 30% after 12 months, the prediction need to be consistent over a long period of time.
-** the price of sales is more than 10% different from what the model has predicted.
-Say, the model predict Price at 100 000$, and after bidding the proposed price from buyer is 85 000$.
 * The output is defined as a numerical value for price in dollars.
 The prediction is made on the fly (not in batches).

 <h2 id="data-understanding">Data Understanding</h2>